Pomona-ITS/HPC-Tech-Tutorials/design/meeting_notes/meeting_with_cole_first_draft_hpc_jan22.md

 - Mention BeeGFS as the parallel file system to clarify the term (link to the comparison with GlusterFS)

-- Pull out the NVIDIA GOU Cloud mention; differentiate between cloud bursting and grid-like resource sharing among liberal arts colleges; pointer to Mercury; mention Federation; shared FS; DTN; Internet2
+- Pull out the NVIDIA GPU Cloud mention; differentiate between cloud bursting and grid-like resource sharing among liberal arts colleges; pointer to Mercury; mention Federation; shared FS; DTN; Internet2

 - Pull out the CMU (Bright recommendation) and point to the reasoning